George Stubbs Award

 The accomplishments may be based on a sustained effort or an extraordinary single achievement.

-Nominations will be accepted from AAEP members, constituent organizations, and members of the equine community.
+Nominations will be accepted from current AAEP members only.
 Click HERE to download the nomination form.

 |2016||James J. (Jay) Hickey - Former American Horse Council President|